TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

   <br>
  - Bug 2 - Sign-Up Form
   Position: Relative' and 'Position: Absolute'.
 For Desktop and Tablets there was no issue.
-However, on Mobile devices, the sign-up form was off the page, or loading over the footer.
+However, on mobile devices, the sign-up form was off the page, or loading over the footer.
 I solved this issue by removing the background image and using a background colour instead.
+This also help to dramatically increase the performance of on mobile devices.
 I also made a smaller font-size, and managed to move the Position: Absolute toward the left side.

 <br>

  - Bug 3 - Navigation Bar
   I had issues regarding the Navigation Bar for Mobile Devices.
-I used Flexbox in order to create the Nav bar, however, on a Mobile device it looked too 'busy' with messy ordering.
+I used Flexbox in order to create the nav bar, however, on a Mobile device it looked too 'busy' with messy ordering.
 I opted to change the Nav bar to a column on Mobile devices.
 This was a better representation.
 Using two different iPhones, I was able to use the links without any difficulty.
 This could be a future bug, as I note that it was the Nav bar that hindered my 100% scores to mid 90s on Lighthouse.
 Going forward, I would like to implement a 'Hamburger' Nav bar for Mobile devices.
 Upon research, JavaScript is required for this.
 After immersing myself into JavaScript, this bug will be corrected, and as such achieve 100% on Lighthouse.

   <br>